Cancer is fierce,

 With a bold mission and the drive to build a high-performing business, RefleXion captured the interest of blue-chip investors, all committed to advancing a new modality in cancer care, especially for stage-four cancer patients.

-To date, RefleXion has raised over $200M from premier investment firms including TPG Growth / The Rise Fund, KCK Group, Sofinnova Partners, Venrock, T. Rowe Price, Ally Bridge Partners, Catalio Capital Management, Exor, Sixty Degree Capital, Venrock, Hillenbrand Capital Partners, global pharmaceutical leaders, Pfizer Ventures, Johnson & Johnson Innovation, and Oxford Capital.
+To date, RefleXion has raised nearly $300M from premier investment firms including PSP Investments, TPG Growth / The Rise Fund, KCK Group, Sofinnova Partners, Venrock, T. Rowe Price, Ally Bridge Partners, Catalio Capital Management, Exor, Sixty Degree Capital, Venrock, Hillenbrand Capital Partners, global pharmaceutical leaders, Pfizer Ventures, Johnson & Johnson Innovation, and Oxford Capital.

 The National Cancer Institute (NCI) also provided grant funding through its Small Business Innovation Research (SBIR) Program.